javascript-tutorial/en.javascript.info/1-js/2-first-steps/22-primitives-methods/article.md

 ## Summary

-- Primitives except `null` and `undefined` provide various methods.
+- Primitives except `null` and `undefined` provide many helpful methods.
 We plan to study those in the next chapters.
-- Primitives are not objects, but still have methods.
-Formally, these methods work via temporary objects, but JavaScript engines are tuned to optimize that internally, so they are not expensive to call.
+- Formally, these methods work via temporary objects, but JavaScript engines are tuned to optimize that internally, so they are not expensive to call.